VORPCORE/vorp_stores-lua/README.md

-# VORP STORE Lua*
+# vorp stores Lua

-VORP Stores in LUA (It is not a conversion from C#.
+vorp stores in Lua (It is not a conversion from C#.
 Made completely from scratch)

 ## Dependency
 #### [vorp_menu](https://github.com/VORPCORE/vorp_menu)